-As parents, it can be tempting to control the types and amounts of food that children eat, but these well-intentioned actions can sometimes create feeding problems, such as overeating, rebellious eating and secrecy eating.
+As parents, it can be tempting to control the types and amounts of food children eat.
+Still, these well-intentioned actions can sometimes create feeding problems, such as overeating, rebellious eating and secrecy eating.

 Raising kids who are healthy eaters starts by becoming familiar with some typical eating behaviors of children.
 Picky eating, eating the same food every meal and changes in portions from meal to meal are all normal.

 Introducing new foods

 It takes 12 to 17 times to introduce a food to children before they're even interested in trying it.